Lab "Real-time Signal Processing"

 Further contact: M.Sc.
 Ali Derakhshandeh, ICT, This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-NT.1: Handover Prediction in 5G Systems (1 group of 3 students, Prof. Dr.-Ing.
+NT.1: Time Series Prediction using Machine Learning (1 group of 3 students, Prof. Dr.-Ing.
 S. Pachnicke)

 One of the most critical points for autonomous vehicles is the handover process from one base station to another, since the vulnerability to additional latencies and even total connection loss is increased during this process.
 Hence, accurate handover prediction is an important step to ensuring a fast, stable connection and avoiding accidents.